datacarpentry/image-processing/episodes/06-thresholding.md

 The `cv2.threshold()` method can also be used to apply thresholding via Otsu's method, if we pass the correct parameters.
-You should be aware, however, that the current implementation of Otsu's method in the `cv2.threshold()` method only works with 8 bits grayscale images.
+You should be aware, however, that the current implementation of Otsu's method in the `cv2.threshold()` method only works with 8 bit grayscale images.

 Here is a Python program illustrating how to perform thresholding with Otsu's method using the `cv2.threshold()` method.